 Each case is unique so putting a value on claims without knowing the full circumstances is almost impossible.
 However, our solicitors are experienced in dealing with personal injury claims and they know how best to put a figure to the pain you’ve suffered and the costs you’ve incurred.

 Personal Injury Claim amounts can vary from £850 right up to £190,000, depending on your injury and how it may affect your life.

 You can claim for compensation for an injury but also for any costs incurred as a result of an injury such as:

-We have a compensation calculator for you to use to get an idea of how much you might be entitled to claim for your accident as set out by the Judicial Studies Board (JSB).
+We have a compensation calculator for you to use to get a a guide of how much you might be entitled to claim for your accident as set out by the Judicial Studies Board (JSB).